api-platform/docs/core/user.md

 }
 ```

-Then bind it to the processors:
+Then bind it to the ORM persist processor:

 ```yaml
 # api/config/services.yaml